SurfaceJS/surface/packages/@surface/custom-element/readme.md

 ## Introduction
-Surface@CustomElement is a library that adds the ability to use directives and data bindings within web components templates.
+**@surface/custom-element** adds the ability to use directives and data bindings within web components templates.
-Fully compatible with other libraries and frameworks and requires a minimun ESM compatible enviroment to run.
+Fully compatible with other libraries and frameworks and just requires a ESM compatible enviroment to run.

 ## Getting Started
 A minimal component requires two things: Extend the Custom Element class and annotate the class with the element's decorator.